 UMKC provides a wide variety of resources to help students successfully reach their academic goals.
 Below you will find a short description of these programs and links to their websites for more details.
 For academic policies and specific requirements for your degree program, please see the UMKC Catalog.

-Academic Support and Mentoring (ASM) provides UMKC students with several programs designed to improve their academic performance and transition to the University, including the UMKC Coaching Program, Supplemental Instruction, Math and Science Tutoring, Summer Bridge, and the Reading Enhancement Program.
+Academic Support and Mentoring (ASM) provides UMKC students with several programs designed to improve their academic performance and transition to the University, including Supplemental Instruction, Tutoring Services, Summer Bridge, Roo Up Seminars, and the Writing Studio.
 In addition, ASM administers UMKC’s federal grant program, Jumpstart (Americorps), which matches college students with area pre-school children to help them build a strong learning foundation for future success.

 Academic advisors assist students in developing their academic goals, help navigate degree requirements, and explore career options related to their chosen majors.
 Many degree programs require students to meet with an academic advisor prior to enrollment each semester; additionally, some programs utilize professional staff advisors as well as faculty advisors.

 The Provost’s Office maintains the Academic Policy Library and Academic Catalogs for undergraduate programs and graduate & professional programs.
 Students are expected to become familiar and to comply with all academic policies and program requirements.

 The mission of UMKC’s Career Services is to empower students to successfully develop, evaluate, and initiate career planning and professional development within a constantly changing work environment.
 Students utilize Handshake to request a career counseling appointment, begin searching for jobs and internships, and to learn about upcoming career events.